| From the Clyde

 after he had completed the submarine course he was drafted to a

 sub which went on patrol and never came back.
+First

 duty after Divisions was to report to the Drafting Office to look